 Providing supporting evidence, if the employee has it, can make it easier for DLSE to understand the claim, increase the employee’s credibility, and may speed up the time it takes for DLSE to investigate.

-Locate the Local DLSE Office & File the Claim
+Locate the Local DLSE Office and File the Claim☍ Click to Copy a Link to This Chapter

 The DLSE does not currently support electronic filing of wage claims.
 Instead, employees must submit their claims either through the mail on in-person because the DLSE requires the form to include an original signature by the employee.